-As with any profession, starting salaries for massage therapy often depend on the location the therapist lives, where the therapist chooses to practice (spa, private practice, clinical office), and how many hours the therapist will be working per week.
+Starting salaries for massage therapy will depend on where the therapist lives, where the therapist chooses to practice (spa, private practice, clinical office), the types of massage they provide and how many hours they will be working per week.

-In the United States, starting salaries for massage therapy range from $14,000-$58,000, depending on where and how often the therapist works.
+In the United States, starting salaries range from $14,000-$68,000, depending on where and how often the therapist works.

 In addition to hourly charges, the therapist may also make significant money in massage tips.
-Some therapists make an additional $5-$20 per hour with gratuities.
+Some therapists make an additional $5-$20 per hour with gratuities, some make even more than that!

 2) Demand vs. supply matters!
 If you have 40 massage therapist in a 40 mile radius, starting salaries for massage therapy will not be as much as if you had one therapist in a 40 mile radius.
 The exception here is very remote, unpopulated, or poor areas.

 Therapists must learn tax tips to prepare throughout the year for yearly tax preparation expenses, as well.
-Knowing what paperwork and documentation to save and how to keep it organized, can make those once a year payments easier.
+Knowing what paperwork and documentation to save and how to keep it organized, can make those payments easier.

 4) Massage therapy supplies are not cheap.
 Just one gallon of massage oil can cost around $50, and that's for the less expensive stuff.
 Good quality oils, creams and lotions are costly, and most therapists want the best for their clients.